DariaMartinovskaya/Terminal/README.md

 <a href="https://github.com/DariaMartinovskaya/Terminal/blob/main/Linux_Terminal_HW1.md" target="_blank">Linux_Terminal_HW1</a>: commands used to work with files and repositories, script to run set of commands automatically

-<a href="https://github.com/DariaMartinovskaya/Terminal/blob/main/Linux_Terminal_HW2.md" target="_blank">Linux_Terminal_HW2</a>: commands used to edit, move and delete files, search files, lines, way to a file, file's name, print notices in terminal
+<a href="https://github.com/DariaMartinovskaya/Terminal/blob/main/Linux_Terminal_HW2.md" target="_blank">Linux_Terminal_HW2</a>: commands used to edit, move and delete files, search files, lines, file's way, file's name, print notices in terminal

 #### Here is the certificate confirming that I successfully passed the exam on Linux terminal commands organized by Vadim Ksendzov's QA Course:
 <div>